-The tunnel configuration offers various topologies such as hub and spoke, full mesh or any other customized topology.
-Any tunnel topology can be created by selecting a set of devices and clicking the “Create Tunnels” under the “Action” button.
+The tunnel configuration enables various topologies such as hub and spoke, full mesh or any other custom topology.
+Any tunnel topology can be created by simply selecting a set of devices and then clicking on the “Create Tunnels under the “Action” butoon.
+From there users can optionally select Path Lables if required and then pick between tunnel topologies.
 A full mesh will be created between all selected devices so that the devices are connected like point-to-point between their loopback interfaces over the secured tunnel toward the WAN.
 The LAN routes will be advertised across the tunnel and will be able to reach each other.

 The tunnel infrastructure offers:

-- OSPF routing between the sites’ LAN address across the tunnel
+BGP routing between the sites LAN across the tunnel.

-You can vew your tunnels in the Inventory -> Tunnels menu:
+Tunnels can be viewed from the Inventory -> Tunnels menu:

-Every created tunnel displays the flexiEdge device and interface the device is connecting, the tunnel connectivity status, round-trip time and loss measured using ICMP between the tunnel endpoints.
+Every created tunnel displays the flexiEdge device and interface the device is connecting, Path Label, the tunnel connectivity status, round-trip time, encryption and loss measured using ICMP between the tunnel endpoints.